-I will be brief – we’ve also carried out some internal processes that are basically how to build a work plan that’s integrative for everyone, how to build the goals bottom up, by understanding the needs, how to prioritize the goals to be achieved, you prioritize the outcomes because you can’t say, for example, “next year there will be 0 suicide bombings,” it’s like saying nothing.
-If there are 26 attacks, then saying 0 is like not saying anything.
-So we need to start breaking it down, let’s say 0 Hamas attacks, up to 4 Tanzim attacks; why?
-Because a Tanzim attack kills between 1 and 2 people, a Hamas attack kills between 10 and 15.
-So what does it do?
-Things will immediately be derived from it later, because once we’re outcome-oriented, it will then derive prioritization in investigations, prioritization in interceptions, priority in..
-Ultimately, you want to create a situation where the bottom actually knows how to deduce something from it.
-Because you basically set the outcome goal, and everyone starts to get in sync.
+I’ll try to be brief.
+We also carried out internal processes on how to build a work plan that’s integrative for everyone, to develop goals from the bottom up by understanding the needs, and then prioritizing those goals.
+You have to prioritize the outcomes you want, because you can’t say, for example, “Next year there will be no suicide bombings.”
+It’s like saying nothing.
+If there are 26 attacks, then saying zero is like not saying anything.
+We need to start breaking it down.
+Let’s say zero attacks by Hamas, up to four attacks by Tanzim.
+Why?
+Because a Tanzim attack kills one or two people, while a Hamas attack kills between 10 and 15.
+So what does that change do?
+It helps with decisions along the line, because once we’re outcome-oriented, that will be given priority in investigations, in interceptions, etc. Ultimately, you want to create a situation [a goal] where the people at the bottom know how to figure out what to do from it; deduce something from it.
+You set the outcome goal, and everyone starts to get in sync.

-Badi: It’s already your job in the ISA, you...
+Badi: It was already your job in the ISA, you...

-Roni: That’s my job in the ISA as the head of the subdivision at that stage; I actually arrange my subdivision in the initial phase.
-Basically, what we’ve been doing, I’ll do this way, because I want to place the resolution on other areas, but basically what we did was turn the steering wheel to profoundly address the headquarters that send the terrorists at the expense of performing risk management on squads that are on their way to carry out attacks, it isn’t easy.
-Because there’s a genuine risk that everyone’s banging on the table all day, you take uncontrolled risks, you’re crazy, etc., and there’s the elusive threat that you don’t see, so no one considers it, when, in fact, as long as you don’t address the depth, it basically keeps generating squads, you’re fighting a tennis machine that shoots balls at you and takes control from you.
+Roni: That was my job in the ISA, the head of the subdivision at that stage.
+I actually set up my subdivision in the initial phase.
+I did it this way, because I wanted to emphasize other areas.
+Basically, we shifted gears to focus on the headquarters that sends out terrorists, rather than performing risk management on squads on their way to carry out attacks.
+It wasn’t easy, because there is a genuine risk.
+Everyone’s banging on the table all day saying: you take unreasonable risks, you’re crazy, etc. But there’s an elusive threat that you don’t see, so no one considers it.
+In fact, as long as you don’t address the foundations, it keeps generating terror squads.
+You’re fighting a machine that keeps shooting balls at you.
+That takes control away from you.

-Badi: Roni, just an anecdote, it reminds us in policing of Goldstein’s distinction between “ends” and “means”, where organizations tend to focus on means and forget the purpose and goal of the work, as you said, which is the citizens and protecting the citizens, and not necessarily meeting the goals that will sometimes be met.
+Badi: Roni, just an anecdote; this reminds those of us who work in policing of Goldstein’s distinction between “ends” and “means.”
+Organizations tend to focus on means and forget the purpose and end goal of the work, which, as you said, is protecting the citizens, not necessarily meeting pre-set goals.